-For a large system $\Tc(\rho_0)$ may, as mentioned, be evaluated from a single configuration, which we denote by $\bR_0$: $\Tc(\rho_0)\cong\Tc(\bR_0)$.
-Ref. \onlinecite{saw23a} demonstrated that this approximation introduces an negligible error for typical system sizes.
-In order to find $\Tc(\rho)$ one scales $\bR_0$ uniformly to the density $\rho$, i.e., substitute $\bR=(\rho_0/\rho)^{1/3}\bR_0$ into the configurational-temperature expression.
+For a large system $\Tc(\rho_0)$ may be evaluated from a single (steady-state) configuration, $\Tc(\rho_0)\cong\Tc(\bR_0)$.
+Reference \onlinecite{saw23a} demonstrated that this approximation introduces a negligible error for typical system sizes.
+In order to find $\Tc(\rho)$ one scales $\bR_0$ uniformly to the density $\rho$, i.e., substitutes $\bR=(\rho_0/\rho)^{1/3}\bR_0$ into the configurational temperature expression.
 This leads to

-We used these equations for generating three active-matter isomorphs starting in each case from the parameter values $D=1100$ and $\tau=10$ at the reference densities $\rho_0=$0.99, 0.91, and 0.85, respectively, for the polydispersities $\delta=12\%$, 23\%, and 29\% (these reference densities were chosen to have the same virial, i.e., the contributions to the pressure coming from interactions).
+We used these equations for generating three active-matter isomorphs starting in each case from the parameter values $D=1100$ and $\tau=10$ at the reference densities $\rho_0=$0.99, 0.91, and 0.85, respectively, for the polydispersities $\delta=12\%$, 23\%, and 29\% (the reference densities were chosen to have the same virial, i.e., give the same contributions to the pressure coming from the interactions).

 Results for the variation of the average RDF are given in \fig{fig2}.
-The left column reports the RDF of the three polydispersities as functions of the pair distance $r$, the right column shows the same data as functions of the reduced pair distance $\tilde{r}$.
-In the latter case we find a good, though not perfect data collapse, and conclude that the average structure is approximately invariant along the three active-matter isomorphs.
-This is not trivial in view of the fact that the density varies by a factor of two.
+The left column reports the RDF for the three polydispersities as functions of the pair distance $r$, the right column shows the same data as functions of the reduced pair distance $\tilde{r}$.
+In the latter case we find a good, but not perfect, data collapse and conclude that the average structure is approximately invariant along the active-matter isomorphs.
+In view of the fact that the density varies by no less than a factor of two, this is not trivial.

 \Fig{fig3} shows analogous data for the MSD plotted in the same way with the left column giving the MSD as a function of time and the right column giving the same data in reduced units.
 There is a good data collapse with, however, a somewhat faster motion at the higher densities.